jilion/sublimevideo-wordpress/readme.txt

 == Screenshots ==

-1. The plugin's video embed builder.
+1. The plugin's easy-to-use visual editor with an internal source selected.
+2. The plugin's easy-to-use visual editor with a YouTube source selected.

 == Frequently Asked Questions ==